absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

 There aren't actually two lists, but two references to a list which has some data on the heap.
 This can be a bit problematic, as you now have two variables, which can both write to the same list without the other knowing.
 Once both ```x``` and ```y``` go out of scope, the list on the heap will be deallocated (eventually).
+This happens because Python keeps count of how many live references there currently are to the data element.
+Once ```x``` goes out of scope, that counter is decremented.
+Same goes for ```y```.
+Whichever one decrements the counter to 0 will trigger a cleanup.

 In C and C++, the following actually results in two different lists on the heap, kept by two different variables.
 C++ is copy by default, and this is a deep copy.
-Which is what Rust would call a clone.
-Rust however, is move by default.

 === "C++"